Preparing Zetlab Digital Sensors

 ZET7xxxServiceWork program works with modules at one of two rates, 19,200 or 57,600 (it depends on the date of digital sensors firmware).
 Rate of operation via the hidden protocol can be selected in the Settings menu, Initialization point (Figure 3).

 After choosing the rate of operation via the hidden protocol, the initialization process starts – Devices Initialization button (Figure 3).
-Once the initialization starts, the program will prompt to reconnect (turn off and turn on again) power of the measuring line (Figure 4) — it is necessarily to do this to switch the digital sensors to “Hidden Protocol” operation mode.
+Once the initialization starts, the program will prompt to reconnect (turn off and turn on again) power of the measuring line (Figure 4) — it is necessary to do this to switch the digital sensors to “Hidden Protocol” operation mode.

 The program will send a broadcast request through the line to all sensors and they will send a response.
 Based on this response, the program will make a new list of device addresses and allocate them automatically to the digital sensors, then the devices will be searched, and rates for a standard operation mode of digital sensors will be set.
 After that, the program will make list of all available digital sensors.

-- In case of problems with digital sensors connection, check quality of the cable line connection.
+- In the case of problems with digital sensors connection, check quality of the cable line connection.
 Information on performing a check is provided in the section “Designing systems based on ZETSENSOR”.

-- If necessary, reconfigure the digital sensors addresses manually with address allocation to digital sensors in the range 2 to 60.
+- If necessary, reconfigure the digital sensors addresses manually with address allocation to digital sensors in the range from 2 to 60.
 Instructions are given in the section “Configuration” (see “Configuring Interface Part of ZETSENSOR Modules”).

 Attention!
 Duplication of addresses is strictly forbidden for digital sensors located in the same measuring line.